limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Validate Disaster Recovery (DR) and Backup                |       | CD2 decision                                 |       | Date: will happen after ATO prior to go live in Oct.
 Build out and cutover checklist 100% complete                |       |
-COMPLETED ALL Build Out and Cutover Tasks                   |      |
+COMPLETED ALL Build Out and Cutover Tasks                   | Yellow     |  ECSSB is blocker

 ### Cloud Operations